skynet-Inc/.github/profile/README.md

 -->

 ## ❓ OwO, what's this?
-skynet Inc is a techn organisation that bases its projects around real life applications of AI-ML/expert systems and other cool technologies related to funny math.
+SkyNet Inc is a tech organization that bases it's projects around real life applications of AI-ML/expert systems and other cool things related to cool math.
 Yes, our name is from the Terminator franchise, no, we won't take over the world (for now).

 ## 🖥️ Our projects and products
 Our products are based on building applications that use Machine Learning concepts like Computer Vision, OCR, and NLP, etc to build useful Desktop/Web/Mobile applications.
-Our projects are mostly open sourced technologies and packages/methods/algorithms we used to build these applications.
+Our projects are mostly open sourced projects and packages/methods/algorithms we used to build these applications.

 ## 🎯 Goals
 1. To provide simple APIs for developers to integrate our tech into their applications.